-The component gauges the public's awareness of key electrical safety concepts related to electrical distribution equipment found in a utilities territory.
+The component gauges the public's awareness of key electrical safety concepts related to electrical distribution equipment found in a utility's territory.
 The survey also provides a benchmark of the levels of awareness including identifying gaps where additional education and awareness efforts may be required.

-In 2017, WDI along with the other CHEC utilities retained Redhead to perform a standardized survey utilized by all utilities in the Province.
-WDI received a survey result of 85.6% which was slightly above the CHEC survey average of 83.7%.
+In 2019, WDI along with the other CHEC utilities retained Redhead to perform a standardized survey utilized by all utilities in the Province.
+WDI received a survey result of 84.2% which was slightly above the CHEC survey average.
 Our areas of weakness that WDI can concentrate education on in future years includes customers requesting locates, overhead powerline safe distances and downed powerline safe distances.
-However; overall, WDI customers are very knowledgeable about Electrical Safety.
-WDI will be completing another survey in 2020.
+However, overall, WDI customers are very knowledgeable about Electrical Safety.